Uri Milstein: Biography

-Milstein studied at Hayil school in Tel Aviv's Yad Eliyahu neighborhood, Hadassim youth village and a high school in Tel Aviv.
+Milstein studied at Hayil school in Tel Aviv's Yad Eliyahu neighborhood, Hadassim youth village, and Ironi He High School.
 In 1958, he was drafted into the Israel Defense Forces (IDF) and served in the 890th Airborne Battalion of the Paratroopers Brigade as a soldier, squad commander and combat medic.
 Before being discharged, deputy commander of the brigade, Rafael Eitan, appointed him as the historian of the paratroopers.
 He served as a medic in the Six-Day War, the War of Attrition and the Yom Kippur War, and did his reserve duty in the history department of the Israeli Air Force.

-In 1974 he was relieved of his post as historian of the paratroopers by Yitzhak Mordechai, commander of Paratroop Brigade 35.
-Milstein says this was on account of his publicizing his research on the "Battle of the Chinese Farm" in which Mordechai was involved.
+In 1974 he was relieved of his post as historian of the paratroopers by Yitzhak Mordechai, commander of the 35th Paratroopers Brigade.
+Milstein says this was on account of his publicizing his research on the Battle of the Chinese Farm, in which Mordechai was involved.